LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 Create a [Pivotal Account](https://pivotal.io/platform).
 You will need to provide a credit card number, and a phone number to verify.
 Later in this chapter, we’ll cover how to make sure everything is un-deployed so you don’t incur any nasty hosting fees.

-Next, create a ‘space’ named “production” for our application to be deployed to.
+Once an account has been created, you will want to create a space.
 Developers typically use spaces to create segments to their environments, and may have one for production, development, testing, and so on.
+You should have an empty dashboard with a card present to '+ Add a Space'.
+Do so, and create a space named "Production".

 ## Cloud Foundry Setup

-We’ll be using a tool called Cloud Foundry, widely used in the industry to manage cloud applications and services.
+We’ll be using a tool called Cloud Foundry to manage our deployment.
+Cloud Foundry is widely used in the industry to manage applications and services.
 It provides tools to package and deploy our code to production with minimal configuration.

-Install the [Cloud Foundry CLI](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry/install-the-cf-cli).
+If you haven't already, install the [Cloud Foundry CLI](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry/install-the-cf-cli).
 This tool will connect our computer to our Pivotal account, and allow us to deploy and manage our apps.

 Log into your Pivotal account

 `cf login`

-You should your email, organization name, and the space you just created on the confirmation message.
+You should see your email, organization name, and the space you just created on the confirmation message.

 ## Preparing your project